PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 **User acceptance test**

-Given I am a merchant in a multistore context, when I am configuring my shops in "all shops" context then I want to know the parameters that have been customized in one or many specific shops
+Given I am a merchant in a multistore context, when I am configuring my shops in "all shops" context, then I want to know the parameters that have been customized in one or many specific shops

+Given I am a merchant in a multistore context configuring my shops in "all shops" context, when I am looking if a parameter has been customized in one or many specific shops, then I want to be able to search for a context

-Given I am a merchant in a multistore context configuring my shops in "all shops" context, when I am looking if a parameter has been customized in one or many specific shops then I want to be able to switch context
+Given I am a merchant in a multistore context configuring my shops in "all shops" context, when I am looking if a parameter has been customized in one or many specific shops, then I want to be able to switch context